kislyuk/watchtower/README.rst

 and alerting and dashboards based on `metric filters
 <http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/FilterAndPatternSyntax.html>`_, which are pattern
 rules that extract information from your logs and feed it to alarms and dashboard graphs.
-If you want to make use of these features on the command line, the author of Watchtower has a toolkit called `aegea <https://github.com/kislyuk/aegea>`_ that includes the commands ``aegea logs`` and ``aegea grep`` to easily access the S3 Export and Insights features.
+If you want to make use of these features on the command line, the author of Watchtower has published an open source CLI toolkit called `aegea <https://github.com/kislyuk/aegea>`_ that includes the commands ``aegea logs`` and ``aegea grep`` to easily access the S3 Export and Insights features.